Employees First Labor Law

-In California, being paid a salary doesn’t automatically mean you’re exempt from overtime.
-To legally classify a worker as exempt under California’s white-collar exemptions (executive, administrative, or professional), employers must meet two tests:
+In California, just being paid a salary does not automatically make an employee exempt from overtime or other wage and hour protections.
+To lawfully classify a worker as exempt under California’s white-collar exemptions—executive, administrative, or professionalemployers must satisfy two strict legal tests:

-- Duties Test: The employee must spend more than 50% of their time performing exempt tasks.
+The employee must spend more than 50% of their work time performing job duties that are considered “exempt” in nature.
+These duties generally include:

-- Salary Test: The employee must be paid a fixed salary of at least twice the state minimum wage for full-time work.
+To qualify as exempt, an employee must also earn a fixed salary equivalent to at least twice the state minimum wage for full-time work (40 hours/week).

 🧮 California’s 2025 Minimum Salary Threshold